"Oct. 23, 2012 -- Wider use of colonoscopy has led to a more dramatic decline in colorectal cancer rates, a new study suggests.

 What happens if I miss a dose (Vectibix)?

-Contact your doctor if you miss an appointment for your panitumumab injection.
+Call your doctor for instructions if you miss an appointment for your panitumumab injection.

 What happens if I overdose (Vectibix)?